Professional/Short course Paediatric Imaging - Suspected Physical Abuse

 Includes hours engaged with essential and other guided reading, VLE discussion board forum with specific objectives, narrated presentations workplace tasks, and other study tasks deemed appropriate to the development of your knowledge, case study preparation, assignment preparation and completion etc. You will be working in the field of paediatric imaging or encountering such patients on a regular basis.
 There will be competency based tasks to complete locally as per the clinical portfolio component.

 Contact hours will be achieved through multiple learning approaches which will typically include attendance of three days.
-One of these days will include the UWE Bristol CPD Suspected Physical Abuse Study Day.
+One of these days will include the UWE Bristol Non-Accidental Injury/Suspected Physical Abuse Study Day.

 Typically, two hours of contact with the module leader for discussion of module-related issues will be facilitated by e-mail, phone conversations and through interaction at attendance days.